CoinPort/coinport.github.io/about/security.md

-CoinPort Security

-# 360-Degree Security
+# CoinPort Exchange 360-Degree Security

 We safeguard user funds by securing our platform with strict protocols and industry-leading technical measures.
 From real-time monitoring and a 360-degree risk management system to advanced data privacy tools and end user security education, we continually find innovative ways to protect the users we serve.